-The Task Force reviewed evidence on primary care interventions to prevent child maltreatment including parental education, psychotherapy, and referral to community resources, as well as home visitation programs.
-The Task Force also looked at the evidence on how to identify children who may be in greatest need of interventions to prevent future child maltreatment.
+Child maltreatment, which includes abuse and neglect, affects too many children in the United States.
+Approximately 676,000 children experienced some kind of maltreatment in 2016, and every year, many cases go unreported.
+The Task Force reviewed evidence on primary care interventions to prevent maltreatment in children with no signs of abuse or neglect.
+These interventions include parental education, psychotherapy, and referral to community resources, as well as home visitation programs.
+The Task Force also looked at the evidence on how to identify children who may be in greatest need of interventions to prevent maltreatment from occurring.

-"No child should suffer from abuse or neglect," says Task Force member Alex R. Kemper, M.D., M.P.H., M.S.
-"Unfortunately, we still do not have the evidence we need about what primary care clinicians can do to prevent child maltreatment before it occurs in children who do not show any signs of abuse or neglect."
+"Child maltreatment is a serious problem, and no child should suffer from abuse or neglect," says Task Force member Alex R. Kemper, M.D., M.P.H., M.S.
+"Unfortunately, we still do not have the evidence we need about what primary care clinicians can do to help prevent child maltreatment before it happens."

+Maltreatment can have immediate devastating effects, such as injury and death, and it can also lead to long-term negative physical and emotional consequences, such as disability, substance abuse, and depression.
 Protecting children from all forms of maltreatment is critical, and primary care clinicians are in a unique position to help monitor children for signs of abuse and neglect.
-All clinicians must remain vigilant for signs of maltreatment.
+Importantly, all clinicians must remain vigilant for signs of maltreatment and be aware of local, state, and federal laws related to reporting suspected child maltreatment to the appropriate authorities.

-"The Task Force is calling for more research into ways primary care clinicians can help prevent maltreatment so we can better protect all children," says Task Force member John Epling, M.D., M.S.Ed.
-"Future research should look at the benefits and harms of such interventions as well as how best to identify children at greatest risk of maltreatment."
+"More research is needed on ways to prevent maltreatment before it occurs so that we can better protect all children," says Task Force member John Epling, M.D., M.S.Ed.
+"Future research should look at the benefits and harms of such interventions as well as how best to identify children at greatest risk."